 UVM Dining is a proud member of the Vermont Fresh Network (VFN).
 Members must purchase from at least three VFN member farmers and/or food producers and agree to source from them on a regular basis.
 We purchase products from about 40 VFN member farms through our local food distributors, Black River Produce and the Intervale Food Hub.
 Throughout all of the dining halls the VFN logo indicates our membership and dedication to working with Vermont farmers and producers.
 In addition, we have been a key sponsor and participant in the Vermont Fresh Network Annual Forum.

 UVM Dining is recognized as a Gold Barn Honor from VFN.
 To qualify as a Gold Barn honoree, we had to achieve impressive localvore standards.
-Each is required to source ingredients from 15 or more VFN farms.
-Thirty percent of food purchases must be made from Vermont producers, unless the restaurant spends more than $175,000 on Vermont-grown food annually.
+Each is required to source ingredients from 15 individual farm partners (10 of whom are VFN farms).
+Thirty-five percent of food purchases must be made from Vermont producers, or spends more than $350,000 on locally-grown/raised food product.
 Check out our VFN profile.

 Catamount Educational Farm -UVM Dining has a partnership with UVM’s Catamount Educational Farm to purchase wholesale produce, grown by the student farmers in the Farmer Training Program, for use in our dining units.
 Each year, we meet with Catamount Farm staff to develop a crop plan based on our expected needs the following season.
 Our continued support helps enable the growth of this academic program and strengthens our local food system.